brenns10/brennan.io/_drafts/dev-dev.md

 from wondering how people gave computers instructions, to giving them instructions myself.
 Even simple projects like adding two numbers and displaying the result were exciting, because I could tell the computer what I wanted it to do.
-For a while, the happy walled garden of C# and Windows Forms was everything I needed to know.
+For a time, this exciting new world was all I needed to know.

 But soon, questions began to form in my head.
 I felt like I wasn't getting the whole truth about how programming worked.
 After all, what was my program doing when the button *wasn't* getting pressed?
 How did the computer put the window onto the screen?
-What happens when the program first starts?
+What happened when the program first starts?
 I felt like the truth was being hidden from me, and I didn't like it.

 ## Step 2: Confusion and Intimidation

 These questions quickly lead me into the next step in my development: confusion and intimidation.
 After camp, I had one simple goal: create a game that kept track of high scores.
-To be able to store these scores, I stumbled upon MSDN videos about "SQL Databases".
-I followed along with these videos to the best of my knowledge, installing programs like "SQL Server Express Edition" onto my computer.
-Soon I was lost in a sea of big words and complicated interfaces.
+As I researched a way my program could save data for the next time it ran, I stumbled upon MSDN videos about "SQL Databases".
+I followed along with these videos to the best of my knowledge, installing scary programs like "SQL Server Express Edition" onto my computer.
+Soon I was lost in a sea of big words and complicated interfaces that looked like spreadsheets, but weren't!
 What was a schema, and why did I need one just to keep track of high scores?

 I never did get my database-driven high scores to work.
 It was a demoralizing experience, to say the least.
-Poor 14 year old Stephen had no idea what databases were or why they existed.
+Poor 14-year-old Stephen had no idea what databases were or why they existed.
 He sure didn't realize that there were much simpler ways to store data (like, a file).

-A similar experience happened probably a year later.
-During my golden years of [TI-Basic][basic], I learned that the "best" way to write calculator programs was using Z80 Assembly.
-I tried desperately to learn from a tutorial, but failed miserably.
-Especially when the tutorial went into [Two's Complement][2c].
+This was the first time I began to feel lost and confused about programming, but it surely wasn't the last.
+It happened again the time 15-year-old Stephen tried to understand assembly and [two's complement][2c] signed integers.
+The biggest problem I had was that most of the "help" I found online assumed I knew a whole bunch of other things.
+Learning how to use a database in C# is hard enough, but it is darn near impossible when you don't actually know what a database schema is.
+I really needed someone who could give me high level explanations of what things were.

 ## Step 3: Getting Cocky

-In my final years of high school, I became more confident.
-I solved some of my early challenges: I learned to use a database, and I even wrote a few tiny assembly programs.
+In my final years of high school, I became more confident in spite of these setbacks.
+I did manage to solve some of my early challenges: I learned to use a database, and I even wrote a few tiny assembly programs.
 I had transitioned to Java and I was even self-teaching myself the AP Computer Science course, since my high school didn't have one.
 Somehow my school let me do an independent study, which meant I had an hour per day to ~~mess around on my computer~~ teach myself Java.
+So things were going pretty well.

-I certainly didn't think I knew *everything* there was to know about computers, but I figured I had pretty much mastered programming.
-I knew that people went to college for programming (which I wanted to do), so I knew there had to be some stuff I didn't know yet.
-But I just could not imagine what it could be.
+I certainly didn't think I knew *everything* about computers, but I figured I had pretty much mastered programming.
+I knew that people studied it in college, so there must have been [a *few* things I hadn't learned yet][snow].
+But I just could not imagine what they could be.
 After all, I knew about classes, functions, arrays, and loops.
 I could make windows on screens and I had even made a web site.

+&nbsp;&nbsp;&nbsp;&nbsp;*I was basically a coding expert.*

-The biggest thing that prevented me from moving past this stage was that I didn't have good opportunities for gaining breadth of knowledge.
+The biggest thing that prevented me from moving past this stage was that I didn't have good opportunities for broadening my knowledge.
 To me, the happy, walled garden of classes, functions, and loops in simple Java programs was everything I needed to know.
 Meanwhile, I didn't understand how much was going on behind the scenes---I had no idea about things like garbage collection, memory management, concurrency, networking, etc.

 ## Step 4: Head Above Water